Breast milk is more than food for your premature or ill baby.

 Breastfeeding premature twins and other multiples

-Twins, triplets or more may need care from a neonatal unit.
+If you have twins, triplets or more, they may need care from a neonatal unit.
 This is because these babies are more likely to arrive early.

 If your babies are being cared for in a neonatal unit, skin-to-skin contact is important as soon as each baby is well enough.

 Skin-to-skin contact helps you feel close to your babies.
 It gives them the best chance to grow and recover if they have had a difficult start.
-You can hold one baby at a time.
-Or you can hold your babies together, but you will need some help.
+You can hold 1 baby at a time or both together, but you may need some help.

 Try to get your breast milk supply going soon after birth and feed your babies at the breast.
 If your babies cannot feed at your breast yet, you can express milk for them until they are ready.

-At the start, it might be easier to feed one baby at a time.
+It might be easier to feed 1 baby at a time at the start.
 You can learn how to position and attach each baby.

 When you are confident with breastfeeding each baby, you can try to feed both babies together.
 When the first baby is feeding well, ask for help to attach the second baby.